NeogitOrg/neogit/README.md

   -- Sorting keys: https://git-scm.com/docs/git-for-each-ref#_options
   sort_branches = "-committerdate",
   disable_builtin_notifications = false,
-  -- If enabled, use telescope for menu selection rather than vim.ui.select use_telescope = false, use_magit_keybindings = false,
+  -- If enabled, use telescope for menu selection rather than vim.ui.select.
+  -- Allows multi-select and some things that vim.ui.select doesn't. use_telescope = false,
+  -- Allows a different telescope sorter.
+Defaults to 'fuzzy_with_index_bias'.
+The example -- below will use the native fzf sorter instead. telescope_sorter = function()
+    return require("telescope").extensions.fzf.native_fzf_sorter()
+  end,
+  use_magit_keybindings = false,
   -- Change the default way of opening neogit kind = "tab",